 Social Security recommends checking W-2 annual wage report files for the following errors before submitting.
 Reducing these errors lessens the possibility of receiving a resubmission notice.

 - Effective June 2014, Social Security implemented new edits for wage submission uploads that specifically check formatting issues such as invalid Record Identifiers and record lengths as well as surface edits such as invalid Tax Year, invalid Employer Identification Numbers (EIN) and invalid Employment Type (EET) Codes.
-These edits are performed immediately after the upload, and follow the guidelines as set by the Specifications for Filings Forms W-2 Electronically (EFW2) publication.
+These edits are performed immediately after the upload, and follow the guidelines as set by the Specifications for Filing Forms W-2 and W-2c publication.
 If error conditions are detected, improperly formatted submissions will not be processed and SSA will not assign a Wage File Identifier (WFID) for the unsuccessful attempt at submission.
 Social Security strongly suggests that submitters use AccuWage Online free service to check the format of their submission.

 To Avoid Most Errors: